 OCAFE is an eco-friendly and organic cafe in New York City.
 They work with the best ingredients and buy locally to support small farms.

 Conclusion: What Can We Learn From The Best Cafe Websites?

 These examples have given us insight into what makes up an effective website design, including color, logo usage and appearance, navigation, prominent menu items, and content.

 A few important topics that become very clear as we look at the examples here are:

 Visual effect: Great cafe websites make their sites easy to navigate and easy to understand.
 A visual voice consistent with your coffee shop’s brand allows your potential customers to quickly and easily understand what the site is about.

 Contact information easy to find: Website visitors need to be able to find information quickly and easily.
 Visitors will expect to see your contact information upon landing on your coffee shop’s site: Hours of operation, address, and phone number.

 Include the right content: Do you include specific pages for your key services and about page.
 Is your website connected to your social media?
 Writing more content on a news or blog page will help your cafe show up higher on Google and other search engines.

-We hope you found some inspiration to create your own cafe website or to improve an existing one.
+If you are about to open a coffee shop I hope you found some inspiration to create your own cafe website or to improve an existing one.